gaurav7ghj/smart-kitchen-timer/README.md

-# Smart Controller-Based Kitchen Timer
+# Smart Controller-Based Kitchen Timerrr

 A microcontroller-based timer designed to assist in kitchen environments by alerting the user after a pre-set time.
 This project uses an embedded system platform like Arduino UNO to implement timer functionality with visual and audible alerts.